 Two day conference: Wednesday 23rd and Thursday 24th April, University of Manchester

-CORE IMS, in collaboration with internationally acknowledged experts in routine outcome measurement, invite Heads of Service, Clinical Leads and Psychological Therapy Practitioners to participate in (some or all) of a two-day learning event focused on exploring and applying the latest research to local measurement practice.
-These unique days will share potential solutions to the common challenges that may hinder your service from maximising the yield from your measurement efforts.
+CORE IMS, in collaboration with internationally acknowledged experts in routine outcome measurement, invited Heads of Service, Clinical Leads and Psychological Therapy Practitioners to participate in (some or all) of this two-day learning event focused on exploring and applying the latest research to local measurement practice.
+These unique days shared potential solutions to the common challenges that may hinder your service from maximising the yield from your measurement efforts.

 Organised by: